 There are options for people who cannot provide proof of address but still want to open a bank account.
 You can also open an online bank account with a digital-only bank.
 These are sometimes referred to as fintech or challenger banks and exist purely online.

-Here at Suits Me, you don’t need proof of address to become an account holder.
-Our accounts are personal e-money current accounts that work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Here at Suits Me®, you don’t need proof of address to become an account holder.
+Our accounts are personal e-money accounts that work similarly to a traditional bank account.
+You’ll gain access to an online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,

 - Send money within the UK via a transfer, international transfers are available via a partner in the Suits Me® app,